 - Legal separation Agreement

-What to include in a temporary separation agreement:
+What to include in a trial separation agreement template:

-A Marriage Separation Agreement includes a lot of things that are usually found in a Divorce Decree like the following:
+A marriage separation agreement template includes a lot of things that are usually found in a Divorce Decree like the following:

 - The use and possession of the marital home;